 (Doc.
-No. 1-5 at PageID# 79).
+No. 1-5 at PageID# 82).

 The Court finds this provision does not apply to Plaintiff's claim for coverage.
+The Civil

-The Civil Authority provision unambiguously has several requirements for coverage that are not met here.
-First, the provision requires a covered cause of loss caused damage to property other than the Plaintiff's.
-As discussed above, the coronavirus does not cause property damage.
-Second, the provision requires that access to the surrounding property is prohibited by civil authority as a result of the damage.
+Authority provision unambiguously has several requirements for coverage that are not met here.

+First, the provision requires a covered cause of loss caused damage to property other than the provision requires that access to the surrounding property is prohibited by civil authority as a result of the damage.
 Even if Plaintiff could show physical damage, the COVID Orders did not prohibit access to the property.
 (See Doc.
 Nos.
 1-1, 1-2, 1-3).
 That the public was unable to consume food and beverages on the premises cannot reasonably be construed to constitute lack of access to the property.
 Moreover, the COVID Orders were not issued as a result of property damage, but to control the spread of the virus by limiting human interaction, particularly in large gatherings.